While Valentine's Day is the official day to recognize your love, there is plenty of romance in Sonoma County throughout the year.

 Spas + Massages

 Another great way to either start or end a special day is with a massage.
-There are some amazing day spas in Sonoma County that have everything to make your stay their perfect.
+There are some amazing day spas in Sonoma County that have everything to make your stay there perfect.

 For a morning massage, try a style that will re-energize your body while still relaxing your muscles, allowing you to keep up with your plans for the day.
 Consider a Shiatsu, Thai, or sports massage to stretch your body and relax your mind for a great day with someone you love.